Reduce alcohol consumption

 - Directions ACT– alcohol and other drug information, counselling and referral service

-- Drink Diary (Australian Drug Foundation) – a tool for people who want to quit or cut back on their alcohol intake
+- ADF Shop (Australian Drug Foundation) – tools for people who want to quit or cut back on their alcohol intake

 - CounsellingOnline (Turning Point Alcohol and Drug Centre in Victoria) – free 24 hour online alcohol or drug related counselling service